 The vision, mission and values of the University of Michigan Integrative Family Medicine (IFM) program reflect our belief that patients and our community are best served when all available therapies are considered in concert with an approach that recognizes the intrinsic wholeness of each individual.
 It also reflects our belief that the best medicine is practiced in collaboration with a wide variety of healthcare professionals and with our patients.

-To provide responsible leadership in the integration of complementary and conventional medicine.
+To provide leadership in evidence-informed integrative medicine.

 What is integrative medicine?